euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 * The vault should then call `requireVaultStatusCheck`
 * When the `checkVaultStatus` callback is invoked, it should evaluate the vault status by unpacking the snapshot data stored in transient storage and compare it against the current state of the vault, and return a special magic success value, or revert if there is a violation.

 As with the account status check, there is a subtle complication that vault implementations should consider if they use reentrancy guards (which is recommended).
-When a vault is invoked *without* vault status checks being deferred (ie, directly, not via the CVC), then when it calls `requireVaultStatusCheck` on the CVC, the CVC may immediately call back into the vault's `checkVaultStatus` function.
+When a vault is invoked *without* vault status checks being deferred (ie, directly, not via the EVC), then when it calls `requireVaultStatusCheck` on the EVC, the EVC may immediately call back into the vault's `checkVaultStatus` function.
 A normal reentrancy guard would fail upon re-entering at this point.
 Because of this, the vault reference implementation relaxes the reentrancy modifier to allow `checkVaultStatus` call while invoking `requireVaultStatusCheck`.

 ## Execution

 ### Batches

 At the time of this writing, public/private keypair Ethereum accounts (EOAs) cannot directly perform multiple operations within a single transaction, except by invoking a smart contract that will do so on their behalf.
-The CVC exposes a `batch` function that allows multiple operations to be executed together.
+The EVC exposes a `batch` function that allows multiple operations to be executed together.
 This has several advantages for users:

 * Atomicity: The user knows that either all of the operations in a batch will execute, or none of them will, so there is no risk of being left with partial or inconsistent positions.
 * Gas savings: If contracts are invoked multiple times, then the cost of "cold" access can be amortised across all of the invocations.
 * Status check deferrals: Sometimes multiple operations in a batch may require status checks or it is more convenient or efficient to perform some operation that would leave an account/vault in an invalid state, but fix this state in a subsequent operation in a batch.
 For example, you may want to perform withdrawal and borrow in one batch or borrow and swap *before* you deposit your collateral.
 With batches, these checks can be performed once at the end of a batch (which can also itself be more gas efficient).

-Batches can be composed of both calls to the CVC itself and external calls (when the `targetContract` is not the CVC).
-Calling the CVC is how users can enable collateral from within a batch, for example.
-In order to preseve `msg.sender`, CVC self-`call`s are in fact done with `delegatecall` (except for [permit](#permits)).
+Batches can be composed of both calls to the EVC itself and external calls (when the `targetContract` is not the EVC).
+Calling the EVC is how users can enable collateral from within a batch, for example.
+In order to preseve `msg.sender`, EVC self-`call`s are in fact done with `delegatecall` (except for [permit](#permits)).

 Batches will often be a mixture of external calls, some of which call vaults and some of which call other unrelated contracts.
 For example, a user might withdraw from one vault, then perform a swap on Uniswap, and then deposit into another vault.